newrelic/newrelic-capacitor-plugin/README.md

 To invoke this script during an XCode build:
 1. In Xcode, select your project in the navigator, then click on the application target.
-1. Select the Build Phases tab in the settings editor.
+2. Select the Build Phases tab in the settings editor.
-1. Click the + icon above Target Dependencies and choose New Run Script Build Phase.
+3. Click the + icon above Target Dependencies and choose New Run Script Build Phase.
 Ensure the new build script is the very last build script.
-1. Add the following lines of code to the new phase and replace `APP_TOKEN` with your iOS application token.
+4. Add the following lines of code to the new phase and replace `APP_TOKEN` with your iOS application token.
     1. If there is a checkbox below Run script that says "Run script: Based on Dependency analysis" please make sure it is not checked.

+### Capacitor agent 1.3.1 or higher
+With the ios agent 7.4.6 release, the XCFramework no longer includes the dsym-upload-tools.
+You can find the dsym-upload-tools in the dsym-upload-tools folder of the https://github.com/newrelic/newrelic-ios-agent-spm Swift Package Manager repository.
+Please copy the dsym-upload-tools directory into your application source code directory by copying the XCFramework into your project or using Cocoapods if you're integrating the New Relic iOS Agent.
+Use the run script below in your Xcode build phases to perform symbol upload steps during app builds in Xcode.

 ```
 ARTIFACT_DIR="${BUILD_DIR%Build/*}SourcePackages/artifacts"